 Getting into the character of Batman must seem like a tall order these days, for one, where does one start?
 Do you go for the animated series or for the video games or worse yet do you even dare to go near the comics, with it’s near seventy-five year history and dense continuity.
 While the initiated would recommend various stories that range from The Long Halloween to The Killing Joke, if I was asked by a newbie to the character, I would recommend “The Beginning and My…

 Tags: alan davis, alfred pennyworth, batman, bruce wayne, crime alley, detective comics, gotham city, jason todd, les daniels, leslie thompkins, mad hatter, mike barr, robin

-POSTED BY Ryan Blair ON September 18, 2013 Add Comments
+POSTED BY admin ON September 18, 2013 Add Comments

 As an epilogue of sorts to the Mad Hatter story that concluded last week, we find ourselves still in the UK at the beginning of this week.
 At a celebration honoring the dynamic duo’s capture of the Hatter, Batman is quickly distracted by an overlooked clue!
 Racing to the British batmobile with Robin and Alfred, the boy wonder questions where they are off to.
 The Dark Knight explains that during their recent battle with the Hatter and his hovercraft he noticed that Big Ben (the giant…

 Tags: alfred pennyworth, batman, batman '66, clock king, jeff parker, mad hatter, robin, sandy jarrell

 POSTED BY admin ON September 12, 2013 Add Comments

 The chapter opens with the dynamic duo in hot pursuit of the Mad Hatter and his henchman in flying hovercraft top hats.
 Taking to the air, Batman launches a batarang and latches onto the Hatter’s aircraft…Robin meanwhile takes to the streets in the British batmobile.